Aarshhh/Okra_Detection_and_Classification/README.md

 # Okra_Ripeness_Classification
-Building a custom CNN architecture for multi label okra image classification to determine the maturity of the okra plant.
+Building a custom CNN architecture for multi-label okra image classification to determine the maturity of the okra plant.